qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/AdministratorApi.md

 - **Accept**: application/json

 <a name="createNewAdministratorInOrganization"></a>
-# **createNewAdministratorInOrganization**
-> Permission createNewAdministratorInOrganization(administratorBindingRequest)

-Creates and binds a new administrator to the organization.
+## **POST** /administrator/createadministrator

 Creates and binds a new administrator to the current organization.
 Only web-app administrators can access this end-point.

 ### Parameters